ryandem1/oar/README.md

 #### Resolution
 Okay, more action.
 The OAR framework aims to improve software/test quality, so there must be action taken depending on the analysis results of the tests.
-Every analysis result (with the exception of true negative), must have a resolution.
+Every analysis result (except true negative), must have a resolution.
 The OAR framework also sets out to streamline the resolutions tests must have:

 For True Positives: